WHAT ARE ROOTKITS AND HOW TO PREVENT THEM?

 Unfortunately, some users ignore the importance of software updates.
 But the fact is that installing software updates enhances your cybersecurity, preventing malware like rootkits from getting onto your computer.
 When software updates become available, don’t delay their installation.

-Method 4: Anti Malware Software With Rootkit Detection
+Method 4: Anti-Malware Software With Rootkit Detection

-Typically, anti malware software equipped with a Host Intrusion Prevention System as a feature is specifically designed to monitor computer memory.
-It prevents any malicious software from loading on the kernel of the operating system, which is how to prevent rootkits with anti malware software.
+Typically, anti-malware software equipped with a Host Intrusion Prevention System as a feature is specifically designed to monitor computer memory.
+It prevents any malicious software from loading on the kernel of the operating system, which is how to prevent rootkits with anti-malware software.

 What Are Rootkits Conclusion

-Xcitium Upon learning what are rootkits capable of, not leaving your computer vulnerable is critical.
+Upon learning what are rootkits capable of, not leaving your computer vulnerable is critical.
 By installing anti malware software with rootkit detection, you can prevent a rootkit from corrupting your operating system.

 Related Sources: